agowdamsft/haforeventhubs/Samples/MirroredSecondary-UsingFunctionApp/README.md

 Now your infrastructure is set up.
 To test your Function replication it's time to start throwing some load at the primary event hub.
 You can do this in several ways; we used <a href="https://github.com/Azure-Samples/durable-functions-producer-consumer" target="_blank">this producer simulator available on GitHub.</a>

-We configured the producer to send X messages, and as you can see from the screenshot below once this stabilised this created between 180-200 MB per minute of incoming messages on the primary event hub:
+We configured the producer to send 100,000 messages at an 8KB payload, and as you can see from the screenshot below once this stabilised this created between 180-200 MB per minute of incoming messages on the primary event hub:

 <img src="https://raw.githubusercontent.com/agowdamsft/haforeventhubs/master/Samples/MirroredSecondary-UsingFunctionApp/test_throughput.jpg"/>